intel/CeTune/README.md

 > (4) The Tuner, dynamically injects args and compares the performance to identify best tuning knobs.

 > (5) the Visualizer, automatically presents the data w/ a web GUI.
->> a.    using cephperf in daily work to evaluate the major Ceph release performance, data will be shown on a [public portal](https://01.org/cephperf) for users/developer reference.
+>> a.    using CeTune in daily work to evaluate the major Ceph release performance, data will be shown on a [public portal](https://01.org/cephperf) for users/developer reference.

 #####Any question please contact
-Chendi.Xue <chendi.xue@intel.com> or <xuechendi@gmail.com>
+Jian Zhang <jian.zhang@intel.com>
+Chendi Xue <chendi.xue@intel.com>